steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 transmitter and receiver in a 3D grid.
 Then, we put them in the helper with a ``ConstantPositionMobilityModel`` for the nodes.

-Internet and application protocol helpers
+Internet and Application Protocol Helpers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. literalinclude:: ../src/wifi_broadcast/main.cc